This section includes frequently asked questions (FAQs) about careers in North Yorkshire Fire & Rescue Service (NYFRS).

 As a wholetime firefighter, against the day crewed system you would be required to work 42 hours a week based on a 4 days on and 4 days off duty system.
 On your 4 days on, you would work at the station from 0800hrs until 1800hrs, then be on call from 1801hrs until 0759hrs.

-What hours of duty will I be required to work as a retained (part time)/ on call firefighter?
+What hours of duty will I be required to work as a retained (on call) firefighter?

 As part of your application you will be asked to declare your average weekly availability to attend fire calls.
 If your availability does not meet the requirements of the station or your address is outside the 1 mile/4 minute response time then your application will not be progressed.